aquefir/alabaster/README.md

 ## Setup

 Install Debian wherever you like using the `netinst` ISO.
+Make sure to select the normal ‘install’ option, not graphical or other advanced installs.
 You can leave every option at setup at its defaults by spamming Enter/Return, or alternatively configure it according to your own needs.
 You need not need to select any additional `apt` packages at the prompt besides ‘standard system utilities’, which is already selected by default.

 Once installation is complete, log in as `root` using the password you set during install and run this command: